panva/node-oidc-provider/docs/README.md

   // @param key - the client metadata property name
   // @param value - the property value
-  // @param metadata - the current accumulated client metadata
+  // @param metadata - the current accumulated client metadata }
-  // @param ctx - koa request context (only provided when a client is being constructed during
-  //              Client Registration Request or Client Update Request }
 ```